-When we talk about burrata, we think of the culinary traditions of some Southern Italian regions, which use this element to make recipes tastier.
-You can get the best burrata at the burrata house, Los Angeles.
+When we talk about burrata cheese, we think of the culinary traditions of some Southern Italian regions, which use this element to make recipes tastier.
+You can get the best burrata cheese at the burrata house, Los Angeles.

 Given that we talk about burrata especially in the Apulian culinary tradition.
 This appeared for the first time in the 1930s at a farm in Andria, thanks to the work of master cheesemakers who wanted to reuse the leftovers of production to reduce waste.
 Therefore, they were the first to have the idea of mixing the remains of the spun dough with cream and then wrapping it all in a mozzarella wrapper.